AdityaSam05/Avataar_Assignment_H3/README.md

 # Notes
   * Ensure that the FastSAM model file (``FastSAM-s.pt``) is in the same directory as the script or adjust the path accordingly.
   * Adjust the parameters according to your needs to achieve the desired results.

-# Why You Should Consider Me for a Position at Avataar
-I’m truly excited about the opportunity to join __Avataar__!
-Developing the __FastSAM_ObjectManipulator__ has deepened my understanding of advanced image processing techniques and machine learning models.
-This project was a hands-on experience that taught me not only technical skills but also resilience in overcoming challenges, thanks to resources like community forums and mentorship.

-I bring a strong blend of creativity and analytical thinking, which I believe aligns well with Avataar’s innovative spirit.
-I’m passionate about crafting solutions that enhance user experiences, and I’m eager to contribute my skills to your team.

-Let’s collaborate to push the boundaries of AI and create impactful solutions together!